 Base funding encourages initiative and increases the accountability of R&D institutions in planning their activities It also enables R&D institutions better focus on their core activities and achieve better results.
 Base funding also helps to maintain financial stability and gives confidence to research institutions.

-Centres of excellence in research receive support from the European Regional Development Fund.
-The amount provided in the programme period of 2007-2015 is about 44.74 million euros.
-The maximum amount of funding provided to a project was 7.67 million euros with a minimum of national co-financing requirement of 5%.
+Centres of excellence is supported by the European Regional Development Fund.
+The amount provided in the programme period 2014-2020 is about 41,2 million euros.
+The maximum amount of funding provided to a Project was 6 million euros with a minimum of self-financing requirement of 5%.

-The activities to be funded under the measure include research and development directly related to a centre of excellence, the acquisition of infrastructure and equipment, visits or work assignments carried out in other institutions, training, mobility of researchers, national and international cooperation relating to centres of excellence, the development and testing of innovative ideas, dissemination of information and popularisation of research findings.
+The activities to be funded under the measure include research and development directly related to a centre of excellence, the acquisition of infrastructure and equipment, mobility of researchers, national and international cooperation relating to centres of excellence, the development and testing of innovative ideas, dissemination of information and popularisation of research findings.